InjectiveLabs/docs/source/includes/_broadcaster.md

 ```

 For the broadcaster to calculate the gas fee based on the messages included without running the simulation, create an instance of `MsgBroadcasterWithPk` with the message `new_for_grantee_account_without_simulation`.

+---
+***NOTE:***

+There an important consideration when using the Transaction Broadcaster calculating the gas cost without simulation to send a _MsgBatchUpdateOrders_ message.
+The logic that estimates the gas cost for the _MsgBatchUpdateOrders_ correclty calculates the gas required for each order action (creation or cancelation) it includes.
+But there is no easy way to calculate the gas cost when canceling all orders for a market id using one of the following parameters: `spot_market_ids_to_cancel_all`, `derivative_market_ids_to_cancel_all` or `binary_options_market_ids_to_cancel_all`.
+The complexity is related to the fact that the gas cost depends on the number of orders to be cancelled.
+By default the estimation logic calculates a gas cost considering the number of orders to cancel for each market id is 20.
+To improve the gas cost calculation when using the _MsgBatchUpdateOrders_ message to cancel all orders for one or more markets you can change the number of estimated orders to cancel per market running the following command:

+    `BatchUpdateOrdersGasLimitEstimator.AVERAGE_CANCEL_ALL_AFFECTED_ORDERS = 30`

+---